Alan Thicke’s Cause Of Death Not Uncommon, John Ritter Died Of Same Thing

 Thicke developed an aortic tear three hours before his aorta ruptured.
 The aorta is the main artery that carries blood from the heart to other parts of the body, so a large rupture almost always results in massive hemorrhage that leads to death quickly.
 Small tears can be treated more successfully if caught in time.

-Thicke was popular in both Canada and the United States for his charm, wit and humor in his acting roles, and had reportedly been in good health prior to the aortic rupture that killed him just as he hit retirement age.
+Thicke was popular in both Canada and the United States for his charm, wit, and humor in his acting roles, and he had reportedly been in good health prior to the aortic rupture that killed him just as he hit retirement age.

-While an aortic tear is not as common as a myocardial infarction (heart attack) or cerebrovascular accident (stroke) which are both leading causes of sudden death in men, it is not as uncommon as people may think, and there are several risk factors and warning signs that people should be aware of.
+While an aortic tear is not as common as a myocardial infarction (heart attack) or cerebrovascular accident (stroke), which are both leading causes of sudden death in men, it is not as uncommon as people may think, and there are several risk factors and warning signs that people should be aware of.

 According to Medline Plus, an aortic rupture occurs because of an aortic dissection, which means a portion of the blood vessel becomes weakened and splits open.
 This can be a small or large split, and size determines the severity of symptoms and the prognosis.
 People can and do survive aortic dissections, but usually not if they are large.
 When the aorta tears, the massive bleeding causes a sudden drop in blood pressure as blood fills up the thoracic cavity, which causes ischemia, or lack of oxygenation, to vital organs such as the brain.
 Without immediate intervention, death rapidly occurs.